-Alcohol Detox–Righting the Wrongs of the History of Alcoholism
+Alcohol Detox: Righting the Wrongs of the History of Alcoholism

 How do people still get sucked into alcoholism after all the bad historical examples?
 Alcohol education can never be strong enough.
-Oftentimes people don’t fully understand the addictive nature of alcohol because it builds rather slowly.
-Tolerance slowly builds, but the addict often thinks, “I can quit anytime I want to.”
-This is the biggest myth tied into the history of alcoholism and alcohol dependence.
+Frequently, people don’t fully understand the addictive nature of alcohol because it builds rather slowly.
+Tolerance slowly builds, but the addicted individual often thinks, “I can quit anytime I want to.”
+This is the biggest myth tied to the history of alcoholism and alcohol dependence.

 Ending Alcohol Dependence with Detox

 What’s the best way to conquer the negative consequences of the history of alcoholism and what it does to people?
 The first step to ending your addiction is detox.
-And Serenity House Detox is the perfect place, nestled up against the beach and crystal-clear water in the Florida sun.
+And Serenity House Detox & Recovery is the perfect place, nestling up against the beach and crystal-clear water in the Florida sun.
 Alcohol detox takes lots of peace and quiet.
 Do it right the first time.